The Sickening Crimes of Eddie Gein & Timeline of his Crimes

 Inside the House of Horrors 😱

-Police entered a dark shed behind the house — and found Bernice Worden’s body, hanging upside down.
-She had been shot and mutilated after death.
+Police entered a dark shed behind the house — and found Bernice Worden’s decapitated body, hanging upside down.
+She had been shot with a .22 caliber rifle and mutilated after death.

 This wasn’t just murder — it was ritual.
 It was obsession.
 It was psychosis in its darkest form.